-The consolidation financial statements of the group for the year ended 31 December 2014 have been prepared under the historical cost covention except for the the revaluation of available-for sale investments to fair value and are in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU.
+The consolidated financial statements of the group for the year ended 31 December 2015 have been prepared under the historical cost convention except for the revaluation of available-for-sale investments to fair value and are in accordance with International Financial Reporting standards ("IFRS") as adopted by the EU.
 These policies have been applied consistently except where otherwise stated.